jiniep/instacart-python/README.md

 - Generating Visualization

 ## Report
-A [final report](https://github.com/jiniep/instacart-python/blob/0e3b6b3f3482d454ab807d46acdc7218f5980af3/04%20Sent%20to%20client/Final%20Report%20Instacart.xlsx) in excel was generated to show evidence of the analysis methodology, answers to the key questions in the brief, and recommendations for Instacart stakeholders.
+A [final report](https://github.com/jiniep/instacart-python/blob/0e3b6b3f3482d454ab807d46acdc7218f5980af3/04%20Sent%20to%20client/Final%20Report%20Instacart.xlsx) in excel was generated to show evidence of the analysis methodology, answers to the key questions in the brief and recommendations for Instacart stakeholders.